12 Month Names in Hindi and English

 These seasons (ṛitus) & Weather patterns form the backdrop for agricultural Planning and festival cycles in the Desi Hindu year.

-This reference page is maintained by Auditya Verma, Research Head at EduCalendar India.
+This reference page is maintained by Research Head of EduCalendar India.
 The month dates and festival timings listed here are based on standard astronomical calculations for the Vikram Samvat calendar system, cross-referenced with regional Panchang calendars published annually in India.
 Festival dates marked with (*) indicate observed dates rather than astronomical Tithi start times, and may vary by region and tradition.

 Sources and References